Ronan-cdn/jellyfin-favourites/README.md

 This will create m3u files for each user in jellyfin, containing all the audio files they have marked as a favourite.

+This is useful in Android auto, where the jellyfin app doesn't have way to play user's favorites.

 Sample usage (as root):

     cd /tmp